Jonathan Chaves

-Jonathan Chaves (born June 8, 1943), B.A.
-Brooklyn College, 1965; M.A.
-Columbia University, 1966; PhD Columbia University, 1971, is a Professor of Chinese Language and Literature at The George Washington University in Washington, D.C.
-He is a translator of classic Chinese poetry.
+Jonathan Chaves (born June 8, 1943) is an American sinologist and professor of Chinese language and literature at George Washington University in Washington, D.C.
+He is a translator of classical Chinese poetry.

+Early life and education

+Chaves was born June 8, 1943.
+He earned his B.A. from Brooklyn College in 1965, an M.A. from Columbia University in 1966, and a PhD from Columbia in 1971.

 Translations

 He published the first books in English or any Western language on such masters as Mei Yaochen 梅堯臣 (1002–60); Yang Wanli 楊萬里 (1127–1206); Yuan Hongdao 袁宏道 (1568–1610); the painter Wu Li 吳歷(1632–1718; as a poet); and Zhang Ji 張籍 (c.766-c.830).
 Eliot Weinberger, in his book 19 Ways of Looking at Wang Wei, cites Chaves among the 4 best scholar-translators of Chinese poetry in English, placing him with translators Burton Watson, A.C.
 Graham and Arthur Waley.

 Awards

 He is the 2014 recipient of the American Literary Translators Association's Lucien Stryk Prize for his book Every Rock a Universe: The Yellow Mountains and Chinese Travel Writing.
 His book Pilgrim of the Clouds: Poems and Essays from Ming China by Yuan Hung-tao and His Brothers was a finalist for the National Book Award in the translation category in 1979.
 He and co-author J. Thomas Rimer won the 1998 Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature for their translation of the Wakan rōeishū titled Japanese and Chinese Poems to Sing: The Wakan Rōei Shū (Columbia University Press, 1997).